 cryptsetup --cipher=aes-cbc-essiv:sha256 --key-size 128 --key-file=key.bin open --type plain /dev/sdX enc

-(I am using aes-cbc-essiv:sha256 with just 128 bit key since it seems sufficient for my purpose.
-If you are concerned that somebody might modify the contents of the disk you are better off with using aes-xts-essiv:sha256 with a 512 bit key, but I was not happy with the performance penalty.
-For very little benefit (if any).)
+(I am using aes-cbc-essiv:sha256 with just a 128 bit key since it seems sufficient for my purpose.
+If you are concerned that somebody might modify the contents of the disk you are better off with using aes-xts-essiv:sha256 with a 512 bit key, but I was not happy with the performance penalty for very little benefit (if any).)

 The file key.bin contains the 16 byte (128 bit) binary AES key.
 I created it using: